Roofstock, which makes it easier to buy a home as an investment property, just raised $50 million in new funding – TechCrunch

 TC: You operate in more than 70 U.S. markets.
 Where are you seeing the most transactions?

-GB: The top markets on are Atlanta, Memphis, Indianapolis, Jacksonville and the greater Chicago area.
+GB: The top markets on Roofstock are Atlanta, Memphis, Indianapolis, Jacksonville and the greater Chicago area.

 TC: How might a downturn in the economy impact the company’s business?